 Yes, we would welcome your solution for greenhouses in our open call!
 Check out our challenges and find the most suitable one for your solution.

-Please check out our architecture documents here and here to find out what data and other resources are available.
+Please check out our Service Architecture Specification to find out what data and other resources are available.
 In general, it will be a two-way interaction between you and ATLAS: You can both take what is (or will be) available in the network and specify the kind of data you need in order to develop your solution.